 Constructed with a strawberry jar, azalea pot, and terra-cotta bowl, this fountain is ideal for a deck or patio.
 It will beckon you to relax by its soothing bubbling water.

-Because strawberry jars are handmade and somewhat unique, Better Homes and Gardens editors suggest that you buy the strawberry jar first, then fit the other terra-cotta elements to it.
+Because strawberry jars are handmade and somewhat unique, buy the strawberry jar first, then fit the other terra-cotta elements to it.

 Create your own tabletop fountain with our how-to.